casper-network/odra_tutorials/README.md

 ## Casper Odra tutorials

-Welcome to the Casper association Odra tutorials repository.
-The team at Casper Developer relations have gathered here a number of applications of the Odra framework to build smart contracts on the Casper platform.
+Welcome to the Casper Association's Odra tutorials area.
+The team at Casper Developer Relations have gathered here a number of applications of the Odra framework to build smart contracts on the Casper platform.
 These should help you to get started with building your own smart contracts on Casper.

 ### What is Odra?
 Odra is the next-gen smart contract development framework for the Casperp blockchain.